-Scott currently serves as an ISTE Ambassador and Community Leader, an InnEdCO Ambassador, and on NAESP’s Professional Learning Advisory Council.
+Scott currently serves as a Getting Smart New Pathways Fellow, ISTE Community Leader, InnEdCO Ambassador, and on NAESP’s Professional Learning Advisory Council.
 He has written or edited 4 books and 170 articles and other publications, and is one of the most visible education professors in the United States.
-In Spring 2023 he is roadtripping while on sabbatical to unpack what deeper learning looks like in elementary and middle schools.
+In Spring 2023 he is road tripping while on sabbatical to explore what deeper learning looks like in elementary and middle schools.

 - Leadership for Deeper Learning (2021)